FejixGUI/fejix/docs/notes/code_style.md

 * Lines should be maximum 80 characters and end with LF.
 * Indents should be 4 spaces.
+* All files should end with a final newline.
 * Use C99.

 ## Order